-Once an individual's employment status has been determined, this information should help understand tax implications, and whether the individual needs to be paid as a volunteer, reimbursed other agreed costs, or registered as an employee or casual worker.
-The approach and principles to determine this should be discussed and agreed with the organisation's Finance and/ or HR departments/ key contacts.
+Once an individual's employment status has been determined, this information should help understand tax implications.
+The approach and principles to determine this should be discussed and agreed with the organisation's finance and/ or HR departments/ key contacts.

 Other guidance